rust-lang/book/second-edition/nostarch/chapter16.md

 trade overhead for aspects such as more control over which threads run when and lower costs of context switching, for example.

-Now that we've defined what threads are in Rust, let's explore how to use the thread-related API that the standard library provides for us.
+Now that we’ve defined what threads are in Rust, let’s explore how to use the thread-related API that the standard library provides for us.

 ### Creating a New Thread with `spawn`